 If you feel dizzy for no reason, experience dizziness for prolonged periods of time rather than just a few minutes, or if you experience dizziness accompanied by chest pain, headaches, or other symptoms, it’s a good idea to talk to your doctor.
 You could be suffering from an iron deficiency, low blood pressure, or another serious disease that requires treatment or medication.

-No matter what age you are, there are a multitude of benefits to exercising regularly.
+No matter what age you are, there is a multitude of benefits to exercising regularly.
 Exercise can improve cognitive function, decrease depression, promote flexibility and ease of movement, and promote muscle gain.
 However, if you experience dizziness after a workout, it may be difficult for you to reap the benefits of exercise.
 Stick to the tips in this guide, and you will be better equipped to deal with exercise-induced dizziness.
 Also, be sure that you aren’t deficient in any important vitamins and minerals by eating a healthy balanced diet and supplementing with a nutrient-rich multivitamin!
 Always talk to your doctor about any dizziness that comes on for no apparent reason or that lasts for more than a few minutes.